-- Staff will be prepared to support students in case of any confusion or difficulties throughout the process of change.
+- Teachers collaborate regularly with one another to support students throughout the process of change.

 - We will focus on involving the parents in the MYP Years (potlucks, coffee meetings, workshops).

-- A Special Support Teacher will be incorporated as needed.
+- A Special Support and/or Academic Support Teacher will be incorporated as needed.

-- The Community Action Service (CAS) requirement will be adapted by grade level in the MYP Years (10 hours in fifth grade) and CAS opportunities will be posted to ManageBac.
+- The Service as Action requirement will be adapted by grade level in the MYP Years (10 hours in Grade 5).

-- Students will be introduced to an online communication platform (ManageBac).
+- Students will be introduced to online communication platforms (ManageBac, Google Classroom and Gmail).
 This will be used for communication about formative and summative tasks, grades, and school events.

 - Students will be assigned a location for jackets, backpacks, and lunches.